JonesKwameOsei/Automate-Deployment-Secure-Scalable-Infrastructure/README.md

 ## Code Deployment with GitHub Actions

-This project uses a GitHub Actions workflow to automate the code deployment process.
-The workflow consists of the following steps:
+This project uses a GitHub Actions workflow and **pipeline** to automate the code deployment process.
+1. Create the action.yaml wokflows file: The workflow consists of the following steps:

-1. Checkout the repository to get the code.
+- Checkout the repository to get the code.
-2. Set up the necessary Terraform version and Azure provider.
+- Set up the necessary Terraform version and Azure provider.
-3. Run `terraform init` to initialize the working directory.
+- Run `terraform init` to initialize the working directory.
-4. Run `terraform validate` to check the configuration syntax and validity.
+- Run `terraform validate` to check the configuration syntax and validity.
-5. Run `terraform apply` to deploy the infrastructure changes.
+- Run `terraform apply` to deploy the infrastructure changes.

 This workflow eliminates the need for manual command-line deployment, making the process more efficient and reliable.
+It configured like this:

 ```
 name: Deploy Infrastructe

 on: